Try our email course on U.S. immigration

 Population & age

 The age structure of the U.S. immigrant population has changed alongside the changing immigrant origin regions.
-As the largest group of immigrants shifted from Europeans and Canadians to Mexicans, the largest age group moved from ages 65-69 in 1960 to ages 40-44 in 2017.
-Today, European and Canadian immigrants tend to be older, with a median age of 52 in 2017.
-Mexican immigrants are among the youngest, with a median age of 42.
+As the largest group of immigrants shifted from Europeans, Canadians and other North Americans to Mexicans, the largest age group moved from ages 65-69 in 1960 to ages 40-44 in 2018.
+Today, European, Canadian and other North American immigrants tend to be older, with a median age of 53 and 54 respectively in 2018.
+Mexican immigrants are among the youngest, with a median age of 43.
 The age distribution of the U.S.-born population has also transformed.
-In 1960, the late years of the Baby Boom generation, the population was younger than in 2017, when these age groups were much more evenly dispersed.
+In 1960, towards the end of the Baby Boom, the population was younger than in 2018, when these age groups were much more evenly dispersed.

 The regions of origin for immigrant populations residing in the U.S. have dramatically shifted since the passage of the 1965 Immigration and Naturalization Act.
-In 1960, 84% of immigrants living in the U.S. were born in Europe or Canada, while only 6% were from Mexico, 3.8% from South and East Asia, 3.5% from the rest of Latin America and 2.7% from other areas.
-Immigrant origins now differ drastically, with European and Canadian immigrants making up only a small share of the foreign-born population (13.2%) in 2017.
-South and East Asians (27.4%), Mexicans (25.3%) and other Latin Americans (25.1%) each make up about a quarter of the U.S. immigrant population, followed by 9.0% who were born in another region.
+In 1960, 84% of immigrants living in the U.S. were born in Europe, Canada or other North American countries, while only 6% were from Mexico, 4% from Asia, 3% from the rest of Latin America and 3% from other areas.
+Immigrant origins now differ drastically, with European, Canadian and other North American immigrants making up only a small share of the foreign-born population (13%) in 2018.
+Asians (28%), Mexicans (25%) and other Latin Americans (25%) each make up about a quarter of the U.S. immigrant population, followed by 9% who were born in another region.

 Time in the U.S. & generations

-While immigrants account for 13.6% of the U.S. population, the U.S.-born children of immigrants (second-generation Americans) make up another 12.0% of the nation’s population.
-By 2050, these two groups could account for 19% and 18% of the population, respectively, according to Pew Research Center projections.
+The U.S.-born children of immigrants (second-generation Americans) make up 12% of the nation’s population.
+By 2050, immigrants and their children could account for 19% and 18% of the population, respectively, according to Pew Research Center projections.

 Language use & education